 IRS Injured Spouse Claims

 Relief from joint and several liability should not be confused with an injured spouse claim.
 You are an "injured spouse" if you file a joint return and all or part of your share of the refund was, or will be, applied against the separate past-due federal tax, state tax, child support or federal non-tax debt (such as a student loan) of your spouse with whom you filed the joint return.
 If you are an injured spouse, you may be entitled to recoup your share of the refund.

 Contact A DeKalb County IRS Innocent Spouse Relief Attorney

 Knowing your rights as a spouse is the first step.
 Get the answers you need to help resolve IRS or state tax problems, find tax relief and settle tax debt.
-Contact The Gartzman Law Firm, P.C., today.
+Contact The Gartzman Law Firm, P.C., today, your IRS Tax Relief Team.
 We aim for success in representation in avoiding unnecessary taxation, handling your appeal or settling your tax debt.
 Our goal is to settle your tax matter for the lowest amount possible while remaining in full compliance with the tax laws.